Our carbon manifesto

 In recent years, many companies have positioned themselves as providers of solutions to avoid Greenhouse Gas Emissions (GHG) or to sequester carbon, promising a significant environmental impact.
 However, often these claims are not transparently verifiable, with projects not adequately being tracked or evaluated.
 This lack of transparency and tangibility has raised strong criticisms and scepticism towards solutions that, when properly implemented, can benefit the planet.

-EcoTree's core mission is to sustainably manage mixed forests and canopy forests, where ecosystems are preserved and nurtured, biodiversity flourishes, and trees sequester carbon over the long term, growing at their own pace, and are eventually harvested for timber, that continues to store carbon durably.
+EcoTree's core mission is to sustainably manage mixed forests and canopy forests, where ecosystems are preserved and nurtured, biodiversity flourishes, and trees sequester carbon over the long term, growing at their own pace, and are eventually cut for timber, that continues to store carbon durably.

 To achieve this, carbon capture is naturally enhanced in our forests through soil preservation, which captures about 50% of the forest’s carbon stock, and by developing diverse tree species on the same plot (of land) that mutually enrich each other.
 And in addition, we take care of biodiversity in forests by restoring ecosystems, encouraging the flourishing of wild fauna and flora, and implementing forest management that does not disrupt the natural rhythm and cycles of the forest.